 Could a book on “Conversations on Education and Social Change” be possibly more timely?

 I have no grandiose summaries, but have to say that not even finishing chapter 2 (that Bryan is a speed reader, he’s already done chapter 3) that I am relishing this conversation of ideas masked as a book.
 I feel like I am sitting in a circle with these two great minds.

 Going back to the title of this post, I tossed in the word “bushwhack” ?bo?oSH?(h)wak/ defined “to live or travel in wild or uncultivated country.”
 I think of my daily walks with the dog in the neighboring forest land.

 There are no trails with signposts, but there are obvious ones where others (including me) have walked before.
 The more you walk, you begin to recognize the less obvious paths that cross it, game trails created by deer, elk, and coyote.
 These are my curiosity trails, sometimes leading to more obvious trails but also sometimes a thick mess of brambles.
 And sometimes I just make a guess as to the best route.
 Sometimes I know where I want to go, and sometimes I am more interesting in where I wander.

 And sometimes I just vary my route for the heck of it.

 Top / Featured Image: This is a photo I took near a reservoir in Delaware, a padding the right side with white space to give it a landscape orientation.
 It is a flickr photo by me https://flickr.com/photos/cogdog/2559104976 shared under a Creative Commons (CC0) license

-The post "Bushwhacking Through “We Make the Road by Walking”" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2016/11/bushwhacking/) on November 28, 2016.
+The post "Bushwhacking Through “We Make the Road by Walking”" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (https://cogdogblog.com/2016/11/bushwhacking/) on November 28, 2016.